 Assignment solutions will be posted shortly after submission.
 No late assignments will be accepted, except when prior permission is given or is justified by special circumstances.
 The lowest homework grade will be dropped for each student.
-Accommodations can be made in case of severe illness, so please notify me as soon as possible if this situation arises.
+Accommodations can be made in some cases, so please notify me as soon as possible if such a situation arises.